vivocha/bot-sdk/README.md

 | **`event`** | string: `start` or `continue` or `end` or a custom string | `start` event is sent to wake-up the Bot; `continue` tells the Bot to continue the conversation; `end` to set the conversation as finished; a custom string can be set for specific custom internal Bot functionalities.
 `message` | (optional) object, see **[BotMessage](https://github.com/vivocha/bot-sdk#botmessage)** below | the message to send to the BotAgent
 `language` | (optional) string.
 E.g., `en`, `it`, ... | language string, mandatory for some Bot platforms.
 `data` | (optional) object | an object containing data to send to the Bot.
-Its properties must be of simple type.
+Its properties must be of basic type.
 E.g., `{"firstname":"Antonio", "lastname": "Smith", "code": 12345}`
-`context` | (optional) object | Opaque, Bot specific context data `tempContext` | (optional) object | Temporary context, useful to store volatile data, i.e., in bot filters chains.
+`context` | (optional) object | Opaque, Bot specific context data `tempContext` | (optional) object | Temporary context, useful to store volatile data; i.e., in bot filters chains.
 `settings` | (optional) **[BotSettings](https://github.com/vivocha/bot-sdk#botsettings)** object (see below)| Bot platform settings.

 #### [BotMessage](#botmessage)